 Domestic violence is sometimes defined as the use of controlling and coercive behaviors to influence, hinder, and form the feelings of a spouse.
 The way in which this is achieved is through emotional abuse, physical abuse, economic abuse, sexual abuse, isolation, threatening, and abusing children.

 While a person might not deem him or herself as “abusive” when all they do is yell, the truth is that this too constitutes abuse if it is severe enough.
 The continued verbal attacks against the other spouse can include threatening and intimidation to make the victim believe that there is the potential for the abuse to become physical and in many cases, it can and does.
 Sexual abuse such as spousal rape, deviant sexual behaviors and exploitation also fall into the category of abuse.
 Not providing necessary economic assistance for the spouse to be able to function without the abuser providing financial support is considered to be abusive behavior.
 Isolation from other people apart from the abuser or using children in the relationship as a weapon to maintain control are other forms of abuse.

-Domestic violence can include the following: homicide, assault, threats of a terroristic nature, kidnapping, criminal restraint, sex assaults, stalking, harassment, criminal trespass, and false imprisonment.
-All are serious.
+Domestic violence can include the following: homicide, assault, threats of a terroristic nature, kidnapping, criminal restraint, sexual assaults, stalking, harassment, criminal trespass, and false imprisonment.
+All of these instances and examples are to be taken seriously, and to be treated as such.
 It is a prevailing belief that women are the primary victims of domestic abuse, but men can also abused by their wives.

 What Is A Temporary Restraining Order In NJ?